haligonda/haligonda.github.io/about.md

 <!--- ![Trenton B. Bricken](../images/TrentonBricken.jpg){:style="width: 200px; float: right; padding-left: 20px"}-->

  I'm a Member of Technical Staff on the Mechanistic Interpretability team at [Anthropic](https://www.anthropic.com/).
 A nice overview of our mission can be found [here](https://transformer-circuits.pub/2023/interpretability-dreams/index.html).
-I'm currently working on [using dictionary learning to disentangle superposition in deep neural networks](https://transformer-circuits.pub/2023/monosemantic-features/index.html).
+I'm currently working on [using dictionary learning to disentangle superposition in artificial neural networks](https://transformer-circuits.pub/2023/monosemantic-features/index.html).

 Information about me:
-* I've paused (for the forseeable future) my PhD research investigating the extent to which there is convergence between machine learning and neuroscience.
+* I've paused (for the forseeable future) my PhD research.
+I was investigating the extent to which there is convergence between machine learning and neuroscience.
 This work was done through the "Systems, Synthetic and Quantitative Biology" Program at Harvard in the [Kreiman Lab](http://klab.tch.harvard.edu/publications/publications.html#sthash.dUJc7Kpv.dpbs) and supported by the NSF Graduate Research Fellowship.
-I also spent time at the Berekeley [Redwood Center for Theoretical Neuroscience](https://redwood.berkeley.edu/) as a visiting researcher.
+I also spent time at the Berkeley [Redwood Center for Theoretical Neuroscience](https://redwood.berkeley.edu/) as a visiting researcher.
 * I graduated from Duke University in May 2020 with a self-made major in "Minds and Machines: Biological and Artificial Intelligence".
 I was lucky to attend as a [Robertson Scholar](https://robertsonscholars.org/profiles/trenton-bricken/), which provided full funding during all four years, including summer experiences.
 * During my time at Duke, I spent a year (June 2018 - May 2019) doing research in [Dr. Michael Lynch's Lab](https://lynchlab.pratt.duke.edu) attempting to use machine learning to design new CRISPR guide RNAs for safer, more effective genome editing.
 Afterwards, I was affiliated with [Dr. Debora Marks's Lab](https://marks.hms.harvard.edu) at Harvard Medical School, first as a summer intern and then throughout my Senior year including my [Senior Thesis](https://github.com/TrentBrick/learning-protein-landscapes) research.